 What does it mean to be an Asian Creator in a Canadian context?

 The Asian experience is incredibly diverse in Canada.
-There is a spectrum of immigration, local and diasporic narratives, and a range of dwellers from born-and-raised Canadians, to internationals and transnational residents.
+There is a spectrum of immigration, local and diasporic narratives, and a range of dwellers from born-and-raised Canadians, new diasporic, international and transnational residents.
 We are interested in “representation that reflects me and us, but what are the implications of ‘I’/’We'”?

 Its inception is the result of our desire to build a place for Asian.Canadian (emerging) artists to publish, and a platform to embolden and make visible the Asian.Canadian artist community.

-We recognize that Canadian Art often carries an implied whiteness, both structural and representational.
-We are here to shift that implication.
+Canadian Art often carries an implied whiteness, both structural and representational; we are here to shift that implication.
 We want to reach young Asian.Canadian adults who have abandoned the arts for various reasons.